This service is designed for those Landlords who are not able to oversee the day-to-day needs of Property Management.

-Our commission rate is 12.5% (plus VAT at the current rate of 20%) of the agreed rent for the term of the tenancy.
+Our commission rate is 12.5% (plus VAT at the current rate of 20%) (15% Inclusive of VAT) of the agreed rent for the term of the tenancy.
 Payment is due in full for the initial fixed term at the beginning of the tenancy and is deducted from the first month’s rent.
 We will set up a Standing Order for the Tenant to pay the monthly rent direct into the Landlord’s designated bank account or our client account.

-A 12.5% (plus VAT @ 20%) commission rate will be charged on all tenancies that continue after the agreed initial fixed term as well as any tenancies that arise as a result of the Tenant introducing a prospective Tenant that proceeds to take up tenancy.
+A 12.5% (plus VAT @ 20%) (15% Inclusive of VAT) commission rate will be charged on all tenancies that continue after the agreed initial fixed term as well as any tenancies that arise as a result of the Tenant introducing a prospective Tenant that proceeds to take up tenancy.
 This commission is payable in advance or on a monthly basis and if the need arises, a new tenancy agreement shall be drawn up.

 After interviewing the Tenant and finding that Tenant to be suitable for your property, we will then ask for one month’s rent in advance and a deposit usually equal to one month’s rent plus £100.
 This deposit will be held by the Member Agent under the terms of the Tenancy Deposit Scheme which is administered by the Dispute Service Ltd.